ibm-cloud-docs/Cloudant/offerings/connecting.md

 {: #endpoints}

 {{site.data.keyword.cloudant_short_notm}} is accessed through HTTP API endpoints.
-The endpoints for an instance are shown in both the URL field of the Service Credentials generated for the instance, and in the **Account** > **Settings** tab of the
+The endpoints for an instance are shown in both the URL field of the Service Credentials that are generated for the instance, and in the **Account** > **Settings** tab of the
 {{site.data.keyword.cloudant_short_notm}} Dashboard.

-All {{site.data.keyword.cloudant_short_notm}} HTTP endpoints must be accessed over TLS, therefore prefaced by `https://`.
+Therefore, all {{site.data.keyword.cloudant_short_notm}} HTTP endpoints must be accessed over TLS and prefaced by `https://`.

-The publicly-facing external endpoint is:
+The publicly facing external endpoint is shown in the following example:

 `https://USERNAME.cloudant.com`

-All instances provisioned after January 1, 2019 include an appdomain.cloud domain endpoint.
-The publicly-facing external endpoint is:
+All instances created after 1 January 2019 include an `appdomain.cloud` domain endpoint.
+The publicly facing external endpoint is shown in the following example:

 `https://USERNAME.cloudantnosqldb.appdomain.cloud`

-Internal endpoints are added to all instances deployed on Dedicated Hardware environments provisioned after January 1, 2019 outside of the EU-managed environment.
-The {{site.data.keyword.cloud_notm}} internal network endpoint is:
+Internal endpoints are added to all instances deployed on Dedicated Hardware environments that are created after 1 January 2019 outside the EU-managed environment.
+The {{site.data.keyword.cloud_notm}} internal network endpoint is shown in the following example:

 `https://USERNAME.private.cloudantnosqldb.appdomain.cloud`

 Where the USERNAME is the service name of the service instance user in the URL.
-This field also serves as the admin user name when using {{site.data.keyword.cloudant_short_notm}} legacy authentication.
+This field also serves as the admin username when you use {{site.data.keyword.cloudant_short_notm}} legacy authentication.
 An example USERNAME is de810d0e-763f-46a6-ae88-50823dc85581-bluemix, and resulting example external endpoint would be de810d0e-763f-46a6-ae88-50823dc85581-bluemix.cloudantnosqldb.appdomain.cloud.